selfscrum/ansible-role-minetest/README.md

 * Fill in the sensitive variables - Hetzner API Access Token and defult password for future users of the server
 * Connect the Terraform Workspace with the project repo.
 Github and gitlab work good.
 Make sure the terraform directory is set to `terraform` (should be already set).
 * Run the Queue initially once.
 Terraform starts init and apply scripts and after 2 minutes you have your minetest server.
 * Future changes to the gitlab project lead to an automated update.
-Be careful, this might destroy your world!
+The data disk is mounted on an individual disk - if you don't change the disk definition, it will survive even a server reconstruction.